Tirzah Apple Valley

 Psst!
 Need directions?

-April 1 - Speaker will be Jimmy Waldron of High Desert Homeless Services.
+April 1 - Speaker was Jimmy Waldron of High Desert Homeless Services.
 They assist homeless who have been displaced from long-term housing due to natural disaster or loss of income and empower homeless men, women and children by providing the necessary skills to become self-sufficient.
 We had a TP drive – lots of rolls of TP for HDHS.